yurimachida0207/fleamarket_sample_79bb/README.md

 - has_many :items, dependent: destroy
 - has_one :destinations, dependent: destroy
-- has_one :user_profiels, dependent: destroy
+- has_one :user_profiles, dependent: destroy
 - has_one :credit_cards, dependent: destroy
 - has_many :buy_items, foreign_key: 'buyer_id', class_name: 'Item'
 - has_many :sell_items, foreign_key: 'seller_id', class_name: 'Item', -> { where("buyer_id is NULL") }